Kevin McIntyre

 Dara Alpert Lieberman is TFAH’s Director of Government Relations, overseeing the development and implementation of federal government relations strategies and working to advance and ensure implementation of TFAH policy priorities.
 Prior to that, Dara served as TFAH’s Senior Government Relations Manager, leading the organization’s advocacy around infectious disease prevention, disease surveillance, and strengthening the nation’s public health emergency preparedness and response capabilities.
 Ms. Lieberman previously served as a legislative representative for the American Counseling Association, where she advocated for mental health access issues.
 Ms. Lieberman has also served as a staff member for the Senate Committee on Armed Services.

 She secured an MPP from the Gerald R. Ford School of Public Policy at the University of Michigan.
 She graduated magna cum laude with a BA in Public Policy Studies from Duke University.
-Ms. Lieberman currently serves on the board of directors for Healthcare Ready, a nonprofit that works to protect patient access to healthcare in the face of disaster through collaboration with public health and healthcare.
+She also serves on the board of directors for the Coalition for Health Funding, a nonprofit alliance working to preserve and strengthen public health investments.

 Rebecca Salay, MSc